A collection of ways to use plush shearling area rugs on the floor and in other areas of home decor.

-Shearling pillows and upholstering on stools have been around for awhile, but the current trend is to toss the tough-wearing rugs anywhere and everywhere for softness or added warmth.
+Shearling pillows and upholstered stools have been around for awhile.
+But the current trend is to toss tough-wearing shearling area rugs anywhere and everywhere for softness or added warmth.
 A pair of Ghost chairs are covered with flokati rugs in this desk area.
 The shaggy look is made by weaving together long wool yarn.

 Inexpensive faux sheepskin rugs from IKEA are placed on either the seats or backs of these Ghost chairs around a dining room table.

 Cover a bed for a cozy reading corner.
 Flip it over to use as a blanket at nap time.
 The material breathes, so it’s warm in the winter and cool in the summer.